ryanjdew/odi-ikm-sql-to-marklogic/README.md

 ## IKM Options
 Several user defined options are used by the IKM and definable via the map as shown in step 7 above.
 * **FORMAT -** XML/JSON - File format to go into MarkLogic
+* **TRANSFORM -** The name of the server side transformer to use when writing the documents.
 * **LOG_FILE -** Local File Path - The path and name of the logfile the IKM should write to.
 * **LOG_SUCCESS -** Yes/No - Logs success timestamp and batch number for each successful batch.
 * **LOG_FAILURE -** Yes/No - Logs failure timestamp and batch number for each failed batch.